 The Company's principal executive office is located at Brgy.
-1 San Francisco, San Nicolas, Ilocos Norte.
-As of December 31, 2020 and 2019, APVI has a total of 66 and 85 employees, including 16 and 19 permanent full-time managerial and support employees and approximately 50 and 66 contractual and agency employees, respectively.
+1 San Francisco, San Nicolas, llocos Norte.
+As of December 31, 2021 and 2020, APVI has a total of 60 and 66 employees, including 15 and 16 permanent full-time managerial and support employees and approximately 45 and 50 contractual and agency employees, respectively.